emiemi22/PharmacyProject/README.md

 Now with an architectural modification in Repository layer, the project it is no longer dependent on a DataBase.
 We can extract information from any other source, such as CSV, XML, so on.

+For each layer in application, Controller, Service, Data Access, I created for each class, Product or Producer a UnitTest.
+Why?
+To test and to be sure individual unit or component functionalities are working fine.
+In order to do that I used the framework MOCKITO because allow us the concept of MOCKING which is a process of developing the objects that act as a clone of the real objects.
+In other words, mocking is a testing technique where mock objects are used instead of real objects for testing purposes.
+Mock objects provide a specific (dummy) output for a particular (dummy) input passed to it.

+For testing the Controllers and Services, I used @Mock and @InjectedMock. @Mock creates a mock. @InjectMocks creates an instance of the class and injects the mocks that are created with the @Mock; by short a Controller needs a Service, and a Service needs Repository.
+I tested for all the GET methods, and the validation.

+I added a new table called Producer, which can be a way to develop more functionalities on the application, such as the stock for each drug, or the similar medicaments.
+Also supports REQUESTS, such as POST GET DELETE.
+In a future step, these request could be done only by the administrator of the site.
+I tried at this point to create using a Factory Method Design Pattern, more types of users for the application, such as for employees, clients and administrator.
+Unfortunatly I did not succed to implement it, it was the Easter holiday and I wanted to recharge myself because a pretty harsh period with exams will come.
+No more excuses, I wanted to have those users for the app to have different functionalities.
+Such as, a client can order some product, an employee can add a new product/delete/update it, and an administrator can have access to the whole app DB.